BENLAKHDHER/mongoose_check/README.md

 Use model.findById() to Search Your Database By _id

-Find the (onlynpm start) person having a given _id, using Model.findById() -> Person.
+Find the (only!!) person having a given _id, using Model.findById() -> Person.
 Use the function argument personId as the search key.